-Japanese New Year is one of the most celebrated occasion in the year.
-It celebrates the start of another fruitful and exciting year, and it is also one of the few times where families can join together and share their joyfulness with each other.
-Most of us have heard of common traditions like Hatsumode or even watching the everlasting Ko-haku TV show, but have you wonder what other things Japanese people do other than lining up for shrines and temple?
-Today we will walk you through some practice or traditions my family would do during New Year.
+Japanese New Year is one of the most celebrated occasions of the year.
+It celebrates the start of another fruitful and exciting year, and is also one of the few times when families can gather together and share their joyfulness with each other.
+Most of us have heard of common traditions like Hatsumode or even watching the everlasting Ko-haku TV show, but have you ever wondered what other things Japanese people do other than lining up for shrines and temples?
+Today, we will walk you through some practices and traditions my family does during the New Year.

 Osechi – Traditional Japanese Meal

-Noticing the hardship and how time consuming it is to make Osechi, supermarket and even convenience store started to sell Osechi in recent years, which is a big life saver for a lot of families.
+Noticing the hardship and how time consuming it is to make Osechi, supermarkets, and even convenience stores started to sell Osechi in recent years, which is a big lifesaver for a lot of families.

 Hatsu-Uri and Fukubukuro for Shopping Lovers